Zugschlus/oas/README.md

 If all your software allows to set the IPv6 source address, you probably don't nee oas as well.
-It might be, however, easier to have source address selection configured in a cental place.
+It might be, however, easier to have source address selection configured in a central place.
 ## Installation
 1. Build oas.so with ./compile
 2. Place it at your convenience